thanosz/dnsforwarder/README.md

 1. **Starting a local DNS server** on `127.0.0.1:53` (the standard loopback interface and DNS port).
 2. **Creating domain-specific configuration files** under the `/etc/resolver` directory, each pointing to the local DNS server (`127.0.0.1`).
 3. **Parsing the system’s `/etc/resolv.conf` file**, which contains the system’s current DNS configuration.
+This would probably be the DNS server set by the VPN.
 4. **Building a list of DNS servers** to try, starting with the custom servers you’ve provided, followed by the system-set DNS servers.
 5. **Removing the `/etc/resolver` files** upon exiting, ensuring a clean state.